 - If your lowest exam score is the result of cheating or cell phone mis-use, that score will not be dropped, but the next lowest will. - If you need to leave the room during a mini-test or exam, your paper is turned in and you are done. - At the end of the minitest/exam, you will have ten seconds to turn in your paper.
-If it is turned in late, a late penalty (see below) will be assessed.
+If it is turned in late, a late penalty of a minimum of 10 % off, up to no credit, will be assessed for any mini-test, exam or other assigned work that is turned in late.
 It is not fair for you to continue working while others are turning in their work.